dbos-inc/ttdbg-extension/README.md

 When enabled, DBOS Cloud automatically records every change made to your production database to a separate provenance database.

 For applications that are time travel enabled, the DBOS Debugger extension attaches a "⏳ Time Travel Debug" to your DBOS Workflow methods.
-Time travel debugging works similarly to cloud replay debugging, except that only DBOS Step functions are skipped.
+When time travel debugging, you can step into DBOS Transaction and Stored Procedure functions as usual.
-DBOS Transaction and Stored Procedure functions are executed against the provenance database when time travel debugging.
+Only DBOS step functions are skipped when time travel debugging.
-You can even add additional queries to your existing DBOS Transaction methods to explore the database state as it existed at the time the workflow originally ran.
+Queries in DBOS Transaction and Stored Procedure are executed against the provenance databas, so they reflect the state of the database as it existed at the time the selected workflow originally ran.

 ![DBOS Time Travel CodeLens Screenshot](images/tt-debug-code-lens.png)